Chart Color Schemes

 AreaSearch analysis places Aranda well above average for employment performance across multiple indicators

-Aranda has a highly educated workforce with professional services strongly represented.
-Its unemployment rate was 2.8% in the past year, lower than the Australian Capital Territory's (ACT) 3.6%.
+Aranda has a highly educated workforce with professional services being well represented.
+The unemployment rate was 2.8% in the past year, with an estimated employment growth of 2.8%.
+As of September 2025, 1,337 residents were employed while the unemployment rate was 0.7% lower than the Australian Capital Territory's rate of 3.6%.

 Frequently Asked Questions - Employment